lucydot/ChooChoo/paper/paper.md

 # Software design

-At the core of ChooChoo is a Python 3 package (https://github.com/lucydot/ChooChoo).
-This uses the matplotlib Python library for plotting [@Hunter:2007], PyGithub to interact with Github repositories, python-dotenv for reading environment variables and pyyaml for reading and writing yaml files.
+At the core of ChooChoo is a Python 3 package ([https://github.com/lucydot/ChooChoo](https://github.com/lucydot/ChooChoo)).
+The package dependencies are the matplotlib Python library for plotting [@Hunter:2007], PyGithub to interact with Github repositories, python-dotenv for reading environment variables and pyyaml for reading and writing yaml files.

 Students and instructors interact with ChooChoo by writing ChooChoo commands in a Github issue thread.
 Github actions are used to process and act on each comment.
 This is done remotely on the Github servers.
 In particular, the actions: (i) parse the comment; (ii) install ChooChoo; (iii) run the ChooChoo command; (iv) update repository and/or issue thread accordingly; (v) update the associated gh-pages site with latest questions, tutorials and/or progress charts.
 The ChooChoo configuration files and Github action workflows necessary for this are available in the [ChooChoo-template repository](https://github.com/lucydot/ChooChoo-template).